MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: Corruption Robustness; Shape-Texture; Style Transfer; Data Augmentation.
   - <details><summary>Digest</summary> Stylized ImageNet approach has two drawbacks in fidelity and diversity.
 First, the generated images show low image quality due to the significant semantic gap betweeen natural images and artistic paintings.
 Also, Stylized ImageNet training samples are pre-computed before training, resulting in showing the lack of diversity for each sample.
 We propose a StyleAugment by augmenting styles from the mini-batch.

+- Adarnn: Adaptive learning and forecasting of time series. [[paper]](https://arxiv.org/abs/2108.04443)
+  - Yuntao Du, Jindong Wang, Wenjie Feng, Sinno Pan, Tao Qin, Renjun Xu, and Chongjun Wang. *CIKM 2021*
+  - Key Word: Out-of-distribution prediction; Time series analysis
+  - <details><summary>Digest</summary> This paper proposes Adaptive RNNs (AdaRNN) to tackle the TCS problem by building an adaptive model that generalizes well on the unseen test data.
+AdaRNN is sequentially composed of two novel algorithms.
+First, we propose Temporal Distribution Characterization to better characterize the distribution information in the TS.
+Second, we propose Temporal Distribution Matching to reduce the distribution mismatch in TS to learn the adaptive TS model.
+AdaRNN is a general framework with flexible distribution distances integrated.

 - Impact of Aliasing on Generalization in Deep Convolutional Networks. [[paper]](https://arxiv.org/abs/2108.03489)
   - Cristina Vasconcelos, Hugo Larochelle, Vincent Dumoulin, Rob Romijnders, Nicolas Le Roux, Ross Goroshin. *ICCV 2021*
   - Key Word: Corruption Robustness; Anti-Aliasing.